algorithmica-org/algorithmica/content/english/hpc/memory/cpu-cache.md

     do_that_fast_operation();
 ```

-(By the way, this is what Meltdown was all about)

-### Hardware Prefetching
+What most modern CPUs do is they start evaluating one (most likely) branch without waiting for the condition to be computed.
+If they are right, then you will progress faster, and if they are wrong, the worst thing will happen is they discard some useless computation.
+This includes memory operations too, including cache system — because, well, we wait for a hundred cycles anyway, why not evaluate at least one of the branches ahead of time.
+By the way, this is what Meltdown was all about.

+This general technique of hiding latency with bandwidth is called *prefetching* — and it can be either implicit or explicit.
+CPU automatically running ahead in the pipeline is just one way to use it.
+Hardware can figure out even without looking at the future instructions, and just by analyzing memory access patterns.
 Hiding latency is crucial — it is pretty much the single most important idea we keep coming back to in this book.
 Apart from having a very large pipeline and using the fact that scheduler can look ahead in it, modern memory controllers can detect simple patterns such as iterating backwards, forwards, including using constant small-ish strides.

 Here is how to test it: we now generate our permutation in a way that makes us load consecutive cache lines, but we fetch elements in random order inside the cache lines.